Filter by Category

 This class takes place at Groundworks EAST 3063 Sterling Circle, Boulder, CO.

-PLEASE NOTE: This two-week class runs for 2 hours each week.
+PLEASE NOTE: This one-time class runs for 3.5 hours.
 You will not have access to the studio outside of the scheduled class time and all work will be completed during class time.
 You will also not have access to our other locations.

 Ages: 16+